 In addition to his private-practice experience, Will served as a law clerk to Judge Janice Rogers Brown of the U.S. Court of Appeals for the D.C.
 Circuit and Judge Claude M. Hilton of the U.S. District Court for the Eastern District of Virginia.
 He also was an attorney-advisor to an administrative law judge at the U.S. Department of Labor.
 Will’s writing experience includes a book chapter co-authored with a former member of Congress, and articles on constitutional law and policy appearing in the Catholic University Law Review, National Affairs, Law & Liberty, Forbes, National Review Online, Public Discourse, First Things, and other outlets.
-During law school, Will served as a research and teaching assistant to Professor Mark Rienzi—thereby aiding numerous religious liberty and First Amendment cases and articles.
-He is regularly invited to speak on matters of constitutional law, and is a member of the Board of Directors of Boys Town, Washington, D.C.
+During law school, Will served as a research and teaching assistant to Professor Mark Rienzi—thereby aiding numerous religious liberty and First Amendment cases and articles—and is regularly invited to speak on matters of constitutional law.

 Will lives in Maryland with his wife and children.
 They enjoy sailing on the Eastern Shore, spending time with close friends and family, and cheering on their favorite baseball teams.